-Mr. Sagerman has represented a variety of constituents in significant national matters, including a Lender Group in the workout of more than $650 million in financial accommodations to a debtor operating a temporary staffing business; Credit Suisse, Cayman Islands Branch, as prepetition agent to a manufacturer of consumer products; General Electric Capital Corporation, as prepetition agent and DIP Lender to Consolidated Freightways Corporation in the Chapter 11 case of this national freight transportation company; Condor Systems, Inc., as debtor and debtor in possession, in the Chapter 11 case of this manufacturer of electronic warfare systems for the United States and foreign governments; Cisco Capital, as lessor of $100 million of high technology equipment to Web provider PSINet, Inc. in the latter’s Chapter 11 case and proceedings under Canada’s CCAA; and the Official Committee of Unsecured Creditors of People’s Choice Home Loan, Inc. in the Chapter 11 case of this subprime lender originating more than $10 billion in mortgage loans.
+Mr. Sagerman has represented a variety of constituents in significant national matters, including a Lender Group in the workout of more than $650 million in financial accommodations to a debtor operating a temporary staffing business; Credit Suisse, Cayman Islands Branch, as prepetition agent to a manufacturer of consumer products; General Electric Capital Corporation, as prepetition agent and DIP Lender to Consolidated Freightways Corporation in the Chapter 11 case of this national freight transportation company; Beverly Hills Bancorp, as debtor and debtor in possession in the Chapter 11 Case of this bank holding company; Condor Systems, Inc., as debtor and debtor in possession, in the Chapter 11 case of this manufacturer of electronic warfare systems for the United States and foreign governments; Cisco Capital, as lessor of $100 million of high technology equipment to Web provider PSINet, Inc. in the latter’s Chapter 11 case and proceedings under Canada’s CCAA; and the Official Committee of Unsecured Creditors of People’s Choice Home Loan, Inc. in the Chapter 11 case of this subprime lender originating more than $10 billion in mortgage loans.

 Honors & Awards

-Mr. Sagerman has been selected as a leader in restructuring and insolvency by Chambers USA for 2007 through 2013, included in Best Lawyers in America from 2008 through 2013, recognized by Turnarounds & Workouts (April 15, 1999), cited multiple times in the “Rainmakers” supplement to The Los Angeles Daily Journal and San Francisco Daily Journal, and named as a Super Lawyer each year since 2006 by Los Angeles Magazine.
+Mr. Sagerman has been selected as a leader in restructuring and insolvency by Chambers USA since 2007, included in Best Lawyers in America since 2008, recognized by Turnarounds & Workouts (1999), cited multiple times in the “Rainmakers” supplement to The Los Angeles Daily Journal and San Francisco Daily Journal, and named as a Super Lawyer each year since 2006 by Los Angeles Magazine.

-Mr. Sagerman previously served on the Insolvency Law Committee of the State Bar of California Business Law Section.
+Mr. Sagerman is active in Firm management and serves on the Firm’s Executive, Compensation, and Operations Committees, as well as Managing Partner of the Firm’s Los Angeles office.
+He previously served on the Insolvency Law Committee of the State Bar of California Business Law Section.
 He also is a member of the American Bankruptcy Institute, Los Angeles County Bar Association, the Financial Lawyers Conference, the Turnaround Management Association, the State Bar of California, and the American Bar Association.

 Mr. Sagerman is co-author with Patrick A. Murphy and David Neier of the treatise Creditors’ Rights in Bankruptcy (2nd Ed.), an editorial board member of the Bankruptcy Strategist, and the author of numerous articles, including: “Loyalty and Secrets: Fiduciary Duties and Confidentiality Protections Affecting the Performance of Creditors’ Committees,” in The Role of Creditors’ Committees in Chapter 11 Bankruptcies (Aspatore 2008); “New Bankruptcy Law May Still Be Applicable To Shifting Strategy In Real-Estate-Driven Cases,” Daily Bankruptcy Review Small Cap (July 13, 2005); “Courts Rein in Solvent Debtor Bankruptcies By Handling Landlords’ Significant Victories,” 5 Norton Bankruptcy Law Advisor 9 (May 2005); and “The Ethics of Engagement: Getting In & Getting Out,” published with materials for the ABI 5th Annual Bankruptcy Battleground West (1997).